38/42:376 GIS II: Spatial Data Management and Analysis

 Tentative Course Outline

-1. Spatial Data Representation, the Object-based Model and Geodatabases (Geodatabase Demo)
+1. Spatial Data Representation, the Object-based Model, and Geodatabases

 • The Geodatabase Model